The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Click to open the image in full screen

-As shown above, here you can see everything you need to replicate those API requests in your scraper.
+As shown above, you can see everything you need to replicate those API requests in your scraper.
 This way, you'll get the data of interest without scraping the website.
 Also, keep in mind that most APIs are programmable via body or query parameters.

 So, you can use these parameters to effortlessly get the desired data in human-readable formats through the API response.
-Also, these APIs may return URLs and useful information for web crawling.
+Also, these APIs may return URLs and valuable information for web crawling.

-3. Respect the robots.txt file and follow the sitemap
+3. Respect the robots.txt File and Follow the Sitemap

-robots.txt's a text file that search engine crawler bots read to learn how they're supposed to crawl and index the pages of a website.
+robots.txt is a text file that search engine crawler bots read to learn how they're supposed to crawl and index the pages of a website.
 In other words, the robots.txt file generally contains instructions for crawlers.

 Thus, your web crawler should take robots.txt into account as well.
 Typically, you can find the robots.txt file in the root directory of your website.
 In other words, you can generally access it at https://yourtargetwebsite.com/robots.txt.

 The sitemap is a file that contains information about the pages, videos, and other files on a website.
-This generally stores the set of all canonical URLs that the search engines should index.
+That generally stores the set of all canonical URLs that the search engines should index.
 As a result, following the sitemap can make web crawling very easy.
 So, thanks to these web scraping best practices, you can save a lot of time.

-4. Use common HTTP headers and rotate User-Agent
+4. Use Common HTTP Headers and Rotate User-Agent

 Anti-scraping technologies examine the HTTP headers to identify malicious users.
 In detail, if a request doesn't have a set of expected values in some key HTTP headers, the system blocks it.
 These HTTP headers generally include Referrer, User-Agent, Accept-Language, and Cookie.

 To make your scraper less tractable, you should also keep changing the value of these headers.
-This is especially true for User-Agent headers.
+That is especially true for User-Agent headers.
 For example, you can randomly extract it from a set of valid User-Agent strings.

 Frustrated that your web scrapers are blocked once and again?